-A migraine is an intense headache marked by throbbing, one-sided pain, often accompanied by nausea, vomiting and sensitivity to light and sound.
+A migraine is an intense headache marked by throbbing, one-sided pain, often accompanied by nausea, vomiting, and sensitivity to light and sound.
 Many patients experience chronic migraines and have difficulty predicting or preventing them.
 In fact, according to the International Headache Society, headaches such as migraines impact almost 40 percent of Americans.
 Migraines and tension headaches may be caused by muscle contractions in the head and neck region or expansion and contraction of blood vessels.
-Overall, migraines and headaches in general are highly complex, and there is not usually one perfect solution for pain.
+Overall, migraines and headaches are highly complex, and there is not usually one perfect solution for pain.
 Indeed, there are over seven types of migraines recognized by doctors: migraines with or without aura; migraines with or without headache; basilar (balance-related) migraines; hemiplegic, or one-sided, migraines; and ophthalmoplegic, or eye-related migraines.